Plan a fun classroom celebration with the 100 days of school ideas, learning activities, and games your students will enjoy!

 - 100 Pieces of Snack – Who’s hungry with all this learning?
 The 100th day of school isn’t complete without a snack.
 Kids can count out 100 pieces of food by counting by 1s or grouping by 10s.
 These snacks will energize them for the rest of the 100th day of school activities.

 - Aging Apps – There are also many apps available on the web that make kids look many years older.
-Kids will have a blast “aging” themselves to look like a 100-year-old person if you have a classroom iPad or tablet.
+Kids will have a blast “aging” themselves to look like a 100-year-old person if they have a classroom iPad or tablet.
 Try the AgingBooth app today!

 - Place Value and Skip Counting – Looking for even more ideas for the 100th day of school?
 This mindful math packet for First Grade includes fun and engaging place value and skip counting activities.